agera-sdk/agera/docs/progress-track.md

   - [ ] Native
   - [ ] Browser
 - [ ] `file.directory_listing()`
-  - Guarantee that returned `File`s conform to the same scheme
+  - Guarantee that returned `File`s conform to the same scheme.
+In native targets, for `app:` and `app-storage:`, *do not* resolve symbolic links and relativize the physical path of the scheme to the item path.
   - [ ] Native
   - [ ] Browser
 - [ ] `file.directory_listing_async()`
-  - Guarantee that returned `File`s conform to the same scheme
+  - Guarantee that returned `File`s conform to the same scheme, similiar to `directory_listing()`
   - [ ] Native
   - [ ] Browser
 - [ ] `file.delete_directory_if_empty()`